MOGr488/Arknights-Damage-Calculator-/README.md

 - I think my work contain a lot of comments and mistakes that you could `As Programmer` learn from.

-- I used Tkinter with `Azure-Theme` from `https://github.com/rdbende/Azure-ttk-theme`
+- I used Tkinter with `Azure-Theme` from `https://github.com/rdbende/Azure-ttk-theme` @rdbende

 # What Arknights Damage Calculator has?
 - Physical Damage Calculator